KB-GModStore/aas_doc/client/functions/gradients.md

 A simple linear gradient with just two offset (0: startColor, 1: endColor)

 {% hint style="info" %}
-This function need declared in a render hook
+This function need to be declared in a render hook
 {% endhint %}

 | Types | Arguments | Descriptions |